 3. Create a meal and snack time schedule

 To help your child come to the table with an appetite it is important to have set meal and snack times.
 Having a routine in place also helps your child learn to know when foods will be provided and enables them to become more aware of their hunger signals, which supports more intuitive eating.
 Aim for 3 main meals and 2-3 snacks, spaced approximately 2-3 hours apart.

 4. Make food fun

 One of my favourite ways to get children more interested in trying new foods is to make food fun.
 When it comes to offering new foods try to present them in a fun way which makes it more appealing to little eyes.
 Try using cookie cutters to make fun shapes or making a picture with the food.
-It can also be great to take the pressure off them at the table and get them involved in food art activities.
+It can also be great to take the pressure off them at the table and get them involved in food play activities away from mealtimes.
 Some good ideas include:

 - Making fruit and veggie stamps (e.g. apples halved, potatoes carved with a fun shape, celery stems, broccoli heads or beetroots with the end sliced off and the green leafy stem still attached for a handle) and using with edible food paints e.g. dips, yoghurt, purees

-- Using broccolini or asparagus as a paint brush with edible food paints
+- Using broccolini, asparagus or other food as a paint brush with edible food paints

 5. Get your child involved

 Getting your child involved with food can really help them to become a more adventurous eater.
 Take your child to the grocery store or farmer’s market and get them to choose a new vegetable or fruit that they might like to try, plant and grow a veggie garden and best of all get them in the kitchen.
 It is never too early as even toddlers can help with basic tasks such as washing produce, tearing lettuce leaves for a salad, taking peas out of pods and pouring and mixing ingredients.